 - Create a publication schedule and deadlines.

-- Create a shared online Google account that all members use and can be used for communication.
+- Create a shared online Google account for all members to use for communication.
 Use Gmail account to send alerts, share ideas, and keep all students up to speed on deadlines, etc.

 - Contact local newspaper and determine publication/collaboration possibilities and plans.
 Publications can vary from a one-time publication to a regular monthly publication.
 The key is to make sure the work appears in the public sphere outside the walls of the school.